danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 !!! note "Comparing Two Formulas"
         Note that when comparing two formulas, the dependent variable (`median_property_value` above) needs to be repeated for each formula.
 Additionally, all formulas being compared must have the same dependent variable.

-XLKitLearn allows you to specify the number of folds to use; simply enter the number in the <a id="kfold-box" href="javascript:;" title="">appropriate box</a>.
+class="hover-link"XLKitLearn allows you to specify the number of folds to use; simply enter the number in the <a id="kfold-box" class="hover-link" href="javascript:;" title="">appropriate box</a>.

 !!! note "Required Cross Validation"
         If your model requires cross-validation (i.e., if you are testing multiple parameters or formulas against each other) but you do not specify the number of folds, the "folds" box will turn red to remind you this parameter is required.
 Remember that when fitting a boosted decision tree, cross-validation is *always* required.